bxparks/AceTime/USER_GUIDE.md

 operations are not implemented within the class itself to avoid bloating the class API surface.
 The mutation functions live as functions in separate namespaces outside of the class definitions:

 * `time_period_mutation.h`
 * `time_offset_mutation.h`
 * `local_date_time_mutation.h`
 * `zoned_date_time_mutation.h`

-Additional mutation operations can be written by the application developer and added into the *same* namespace.
+Additional mutation operations can be written by the application developer and added into the *same* namespace, since C++ allows things to be added to a namespace multiple times.

 Most of these mutation functions were created to solve a particular UI problem in my various clock applications.
 In those clocks, the user is provided an OLED display and 2 buttons.
-The user can change the time by presss and holding down the Select button.
+The user can change the time by long-pressing the Select button.
 One of the components of the date or time will blink.
 The user can press the other Change button to increment the component.
 Pressing the Select button will move the blinking cursor to the next field.
 After all the fields have been set, the user can long-press the Select button again to save the new date and time into the `SystemClock`.

-The mutation function directly manipulate the underlying date and time components of `ZonedDateTime` and other target classes.
-No validation rules are performed.
+The mutation functions directly manipulate the underlying date and time components of `ZonedDateTime` and other target classes.
+No validation rules are applied.
 For example, the `zoned_date_time_mutation::incrementDay()` method will increment the `ZonedDateTime::day()` field from Feb 29 to Feb 30, then to Feb 31, then wrap around to Feb 1.
 The object will become normalized when it is converted into an Epoch seconds (using `toEpochSeconds()`), then converted back to a `ZonedDateTime` object (using `forEpochSeconds()`).
 By deferring this normalization step until the user has finished setting all the clock fields, we can reduce the size of the code in flash.
 (The limiting factor for many Arduino environments is the code size, not the CPU time.)

 It is not clear that making the AceTime objects mutable was the best design decision.
-But it seems to produce far smaller code sizes, while providing the features that I need to implement the various Clock applications.
+But it seems to produce far smaller code sizes (hundreds of bytes of flash memory saved for something like [examples/WorldClock](examples/WorldClock)), while providing the features that I need to implement the various Clock applications.

 ### TimeOffset Mutation